 Photography by Justin Oppus

 A great idea can come from anyone, yet not everyone has the opportunity or tools to turn it into an entrepreneurial enterprise.
 That’s why in 2018, we launched the Soho Mentorship scheme.
 The 16-week programme connects Soho House members with young people from underrepresented backgrounds to grow their connections, confidence and experience, helping them to make the next steps in their careers.
 Since its inception, we’ve helped more than 300 young people around the world break into the creative sphere.

-Below, Olajide and Kristal share their experiences of Soho Mentorship.
+Below, Olajide and Alexis share their experiences of Soho Mentorship.